 - Be a U.S. citizen or permanent resident

-To qualify for student loan refinancing, you must be 18 or older and have graduated with an associate degree, undergraduate degree, graduate degree or a doctorate at an eligible Title IV school.
+To qualify for student loan refinancing with LendKey, you must be 18 or older and have at least an associate degree from an eligible Title IV school.

 - Is LendKey good for student loans?